Skoči do osrednje vsebine

 Key words

-climate change, social cleavages, social risks, welfare states
+climate change, climate justice, social cleavages, social justice, social risks, welfare states

 Sustainable Development Goals